franicon/franicon/README.md

 ### Hi there, I'm Abayomi 👋

-## I'm a Developer, who love to code!
+## I'm a Programmer, who love to code!

 - 📚 I’m currently learning: TypeScript, Node, MongoDb, SQL, Nest JS, Laravel, and DevOps
 - 👯 I’m available to collaborate with other developers.